Financial Markets Practitioner (FMP) Qualification

 Qualification ID 117238 Occupational Certificate: Financial Markets Practitioner (NQF Level 7)

 The SAIS has developed the Financial Markets Practitioner (FMP), an entry level qualification, for those wishing to move into this sector.
 The Occupational Certificate: Financial Markets Practitioner (OC:FMP) is aimed at providing learners with entry-level knowledge, practical skills and experience in key functions in the financial markets.
-The OC:FMP qualification consists of three components:

-• • Practical skills; and
+• Practical skills

-• • Work experience.
+• Work experience

 Delivery of the Qualification

 The Knowledge and Practical Skills components are delivered by Skills Development Providers (SDPs) who have been accredited by the QCTO for the OC: FMP.
-The accredited SDPs are listed lower down on this page and a can also be found on the QCTO website.
+The accredited SDPs are listed lower down on this page and can also be found on the QCTO website.

 Content of the Qualification